mjenior/promptpal/README.md

 export OPENAI_API_KEY="your_openai_api_key"
 ```

 That's it!
-The installation adds the "assistant" shortcut alias to your bash profile which will directly call the app in terminal.
+The installation creates the "assistant" shortcut alias which will directly call the app in terminal.

 ## Usage